cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ---

-## When memory becomes a product requirement
+## Memory Becomes a Product Requirement

 Once I split roles, a new problem surfaced: handing large artifacts between stages.
 Roles define visibility.
 Artifact transport still needs an explicit mechanism.
 Chat turns are an intuitive transport layer, but they push the model to paraphrase megabytes in natural language.

-This triggers two issues.
+Two issues follow.
 First, cost: I pay output tokens to duplicate text I already have.
 Second, correctness: models are poor lossless copiers.
 Even with "do not change a character," they may silently "fix" typos, rename symbols, or alter logic.
-That is fatal if the point was to reproduce a defect verbatim for root-cause analysis.
+That is fatal when the goal is to reproduce a defect verbatim for root-cause analysis.

 Fix: write the payload to durable storage (a workspace file or object store), pass a pointer (path or ID) between steps, and let the executor read the canonical bytes.
 Planners stop echoing megabytes; workers pull truth from the source.

-This is when memory (session vs durable) becomes a product requirement tied to real handoffs.
+At this point, memory (session vs durable) becomes a product requirement tied to real handoffs.
 Session-only state is for things that should die with the turn.
 Durable state is for cross-turn progress: checklists, branch strategy, user approvals.
 The distinction matters because session state that accidentally persists becomes noise tomorrow, and durable state that accidentally dies causes rework.

 > **Design Decision: Pointer passing vs content echoing**
 >